 Load free components Free components can be loaded into the project, such as ().
 Anchor in upper jaw The free component is firmly connected to the upper jaw.
 Anchor in lower jaw The free component is firmly connected to the lower jaw.
+Join pinned components and main scans All detached components that touch the scan are added to the main scan.
+Unpin all jaw extra components All components that have already been anchored are detached and broken down into their individual parts.
+Each detached part can now be deleted or moved as required.
 Delete The selected component will be deleted.
 Delete all free components All free components are deleted.
 Delete small free components Free components that are smaller than a selected limit, are deleted.
 Reset transformation Transformation steps are reversed.
 Select first point (ctrl) Select first and second point for one-point alignment.
 3-point alignment: first triangle Select the first and second points for the 3-point alignment.
 Don't align, just select Activate the checkbox if the free component should not be aligned.
 Connect: affix Scan and component, which approximately touch each other, are glued, i.e. a gap between them is calculated away and they are joined together.
 Connect: interspace The scan and the component are superimposed in at least one place.
 All surfaces/volumes that are duplicated are now reduced to one surface/volume.
 All surfaces/volumes that are new are added.
 Connect: sew up The scan and the component touch and are connected.

 Connect: union The scan and the component are joined together.
 All internal overlaps are calculated away from the component.
 Connect: intersection volume By means of a Boolean operation, all parts of 2 data sets that do not overlap are calculated away.

-Connect: difference

-The penetrated volume of the free component is subtracted from the scan.
+Connect: difference The penetrated volume of the free component is subtracted from the scan.